queryluke/masseffect-5e-pdf/parts/armor-sets.md

 ___
 - **Cost:** 20,400

-Once per short rest, you may take 2 reactions within a single turn..
+Once per short rest, you may take 2 reactions within a single turn.